top of page

 History

-Cambridge Volunteers was founded in 1994 as Cambridge Senior Volunteer Clearinghouse by retired school principal and dedicated community volunteer Robert S. Hurlbut and adult education researcher Dr. Beverly Cassara, under the fiscal sponsorship of the Cambridge Community Foundation.
-At this time, the organization provided individualized information and guidance to local retirees, and published a Yellow Pages of local nonprofit agencies that relied on volunteers.
+Cambridge Volunteers was founded in 1994 as Cambridge Senior Volunteer Clearinghouse by retired headmaster and dedicated community volunteer Robert S. Hurlbut, and adult education researcher Dr. Beverly Cassara, under the fiscal sponsorship of the Cambridge Community Foundation.
+At this time, CSVC provided individualized guidance to local retirees, and published a Yellow Pages of local nonprofit agencies.

-In 2017, we diversified and intensified volunteer outreach, dropping the word “Senior” from our name and expanding our services to all demographics.
-We also moved our information online with a continuously updated “Needed Now” list, and hosted free Find Your Mission workshops that attracted more than 250 individuals annually.
+In 2017, we diversified and expanded our services, dropped the word “Senior” from our name, and moved our information online with a continuously updated “Needed Now” list of local volunteer opportunities.
+We launched free Find Your Mission workshops that attracted more than 250 individuals annually.

 The rest, as they say, will be history!